 4. Provide vision into expectations of employees

-5. Give a full insight to the products/services offered by the organization
+5. Give a full insight into the products/services offered by the organization

 It is pivotal to onboarding to give a complete insight into the products/ services on offer by the organization.
 This can be achieved by compiling all P/S into a microlesson with a short description of their function and other necessary information.
 This will prepare employees on what they will be handling/selling and how to do this in the most efficient and best way possible.